-- Extended Day students may enter the building beginning at 6:45 a.m. - All other students may enter the building at 8:30 A.M. - All K-5 Sacred Heart Campus students must be in their first class by 8:45 am. - Walkers and students getting picked up are released at 3:05 p.m. - Bus students are released at 3:15 p.m. - Arrival/Drop Off and Dismissal/Pick Up procedures will be communicated at the beginning of each school year and may be subject to change as needed.
+- Extended Day students may enter the building beginning at 7:00 a.m. - All other students may enter the building at 8:30 a.m. - All K-5 Sacred Heart Campus students must be in their first class by 8:45 a.m. - Students picked up in the car line are released at 3:05 p.m. - Bus students are released at 3:15 p.m. - Arrival/Drop Off and Dismissal/Pick Up procedures will be communicated at the beginning of each school year and may be subject to change as needed.
 Communication will come from the Sacred Heart Campus principal.